PylsaPylsa/Powershell/WVD/WVD Session Management ARM-based/README.md

 # WVD Session Management tool (ARM version)

 This PowerShell script uses a form to provide a GUI to some of the AZ PowerShell modules for Windows Virtual Desktop Hostpools.
-It is not perfect by any stretch of the word and should be considered an messy, unoptimized Alpha release.
-The code comes as-is as a stub to get your own things working (that being said, it should work fine).
+It is not perfect by any stretch of the word and should be considered a messy, unoptimized Alpha release.
+The code comes as-is as a stub to get your own things working (that being said, it should work fine, I use it on a daily basis).
 I cannot provide support but will happily take any bug reports.

 ## Pre-requisites